Archiving web pages

 Browsing the web archive

-In the form below, enter the URL slug of the artifact, the file name you used in the artifact file (which must end in .warc for the tool to work), and the URL of the archived web page you want users to land on, and it will generate the URL you should include in the artifact file.
+In the form below, enter the URL slug of the artifact, the file name you used in the artifact submission (which must end in .warc for the tool to work), and the URL of the archived web page you want users to land on, and it will generate the URL you should include in the artifact file.

 Edit this page on GitHub